 |GitHub Repositories||AMD has created GitHub repositories which contain useful examples for many applications including DSP related functions.|

 AMD and its partners work together to produce tools and boards to ease the adoption of AMD FPGAs and SoCs for DSP applications across many market segments.
-AMD also works closely with its partners to provide an extensive range of FPGA Mezzanine Cards.

 |Avnet DSP-Centric Development Kits and Modules||

 MathWorks and leading high-speed analog suppliers, Avnet offers DSP-centric development kits and production-ready system-on-modules (SOM) for embedded vision, software-defined radio and high-performance motor control.

 Mathworks MATLAB® and Simulink® can reduce FPGA and SoC system development time significantly by enabling users to:

 |Analog Devices Add-On Boards||